sguazt/prometheus/README.md

 >
 > *Prometheus: a flexible toolkit for the experimentation with virtualized infrastructures*
 >
+> Concurrency and Computation: Practice and Experience, 2017.
+>
-> Submitted for publication, 2017.
+> Accepted for publication.

 Furthermore, this project has been successfully used for the experimental evaluations presented in the following articles: